renovabr/electoral-history/README.md

 | Governador         |
 | Senador            |

-Checking the total number of votes (2018) of the Governors of the city of *Florianópolis-SC*.
+Checking the total number of votes of the Governors of the state of Santa Catarina in the city of *Florianópolis* in the first shift of the 2018 elections.

 ```sql
 SELECT